 You should first put a couple scoops of gravel at the bottom of each post hole.
 Once the posts are aligned, brace the posts and fill each hole with dirt, being careful not to mess up alignment during the process.

 Next, you will attach horizontal rails to the vertical posts.
 Be meticulous during this step and carefully measure the posts to ensure the rails are accurately aligned.
-Finally, you can add a solid or semi-transparent stain to the wood to boost its longevity and help with fence maintenance.
+Finally, you can add paint or a solid or semi-transparent stain to the wood to boost its longevity and help with fence maintenance.